How to Create a Cryptocurrency - Coindoo

 There is no official taxation law for cryptocurrency, only the applicable law.

-Congratulations on building a cryptocurrency.
-Once you have reached this step, you might as well want to give it value.
-To do so, you will need investors, and to acquire investors, you can approach an Initial Coin Offering (ICO) strategy or an Initial Exchange Offering (IEO) strategy.
+Once you have created a cryptocurrency, you might as well want to give it value.
+To do so, you will need investors, and to reach investors, you can approach an Initial Coin Offering (ICO) strategy or an Initial Exchange Offering (IEO) strategy.

-If you have decided on ICO, go ahead, and check our previous article on how to market an ICO.
+If you have decided on an ICO, go ahead and check our previous article on how to market an ICO.

 If you have decided to go with an IEO, the crypto exchange is the one that manages the crowd sale, the KYC (Know Your Customer), AML (Anti-Money Laundering), and most of the Marketing activities as well.
 Some of the best crypto exchanges that offer services for IEOs are Binance Launchpad, Bittrex, and Kucoin Spotlight.